Putin spurns Zelenskyy meeting but lower-level Ukraine-Russia talks are still on

 “The task of these direct negotiations with Ukraine is to establish long-term peace sooner or later by eliminating the root causes of this conflict,” he said in a brief statement.

-Zelenskyy, who is heading Friday to a gathering of European officials in Albania, said that he had decided to send the delegation to Istanbul to demonstrate to U.S. President Donald Trump that Ukraine wants to end the fighting.
+Zelenskyy, who heads Friday to Albania for a gathering of European officials, said he had decided to send the delegation to Istanbul to demonstrate to U.S. President Donald Trump that Ukraine wants to end the fighting.

-He said the Ukrainian side would be headed by Defense Minister Rustem Umerov and its aim is “to attempt at least the first steps toward de-escalation, the first steps toward ending the war — namely, a ceasefire.”
+The Ukrainian side would be headed by Defense Minister Rustem Umerov and its aim is “to attempt at least the first steps toward de-escalation, the first steps toward ending the war — namely, a ceasefire,” he said.

-Turkish President Recep Tayyip Erdogan earlier welcomed Zelenskyy with an honor guard at the presidential palace in Ankara before the two held their own talks.
+Turkish President Recep Tayyip Erdogan earlier welcomed Zelenskyy to the presidential palace in Ankara before holding their own talks.

 The war has killed tens of thousands of soldiers on both sides and more than 12,000 Ukrainian civilians, according to the U.N., and continues along the roughly 1,000-kilometer (620-mile) front line.
 Russian forces are preparing a fresh military offensive, Ukrainian government and Western military analysts say.

-At least five civilians were killed and 29 injured in the past day, according to authorities in five eastern regions of Ukraine where Russia’s army is trying to advance.
+At least five civilians were killed and 29 injured in the past day, according to authorities in five eastern regions of Ukraine where Russia is trying to advance.

 The diplomatic maneuvering began Saturday when European leaders met Zelenskyy in Kyiv and urged the Kremlin to agree to a full, unconditional 30-day ceasefire as a first step toward peace.
 Putin responded early Sunday by proposing direct talks with Ukraine in Istanbul.
 Then came Zelenskyy's challenge to Putin for face-to-face talks.